Directed and Written by Owen Egerton

 Mercy Black is the latest release from Blumhouse Productions, receiving a stealth-release on Netflix.
 Being that this is the only place to watch the movie for free(read: with a subscription), it felt right to give it a shot and write up a review for it.

-Now I will spoil the movie in this review just once, and it is to say that there is a dog and the dog doesn’t make it to the end.
-I know some people aren’t fans of that and I think it’s fair for you to know that going into it that while you don’t see the event itself, you do know the result.
+I will spoil the movie just once, and it is to say that there is a dog and the dog doesn’t make it to the end.
+I know some people aren’t fans of that and I think it’s fair for you to know that going into it that while you don’t see the event itself, you do find out the result.

 Now on to the review proper.
 Mercy Black is a bit of a mess.
-The beginning of the movie does a decent job setting up what’s going on, with Marina leaving the psychiatric hospital she’s been a resident in for the last 15 years of her life and going to live with her sister.
+The beginning of the movie does a decent job setting up what’s going on.
+Marina is discharged from psychiatric hospital that she’s been a resident in for the last 15 years of her life and going to live with her sister.
 Marina doesn’t have full memory of the events surrounding the stabbing of her friend Lily, but some members of town seem to think that they do, which is illustrated with a mocked-up doll of Mercy Black being shoved through the front window of Alice’s house.

 This is as far as I’m willing to go with the plot as we’re starting to get into spoiler territory.
 For full-spoiler thoughts on the movie, please listen to episode 139 of the Netflix ‘N Swill podcast.

-As for performances, Marina played by Daniella Pineda is distracting.
-There are times where it sounds like she’s attempting a Texan accent, being that this movie takes place in Texas, but other times it sounds like she’s just speaking without an accent.
+As for performances, Marina, played by Daniella Pineda, is distracting.
+There are times where it sounds like she’s attempting a Texan accent, since the movie takes place in Texas, but other times it seems like she’s just speaking without an accent.
 Some consistency with how the character spoke would have gone a long way.
 The strongest overall performance came from Austin Amello as Will.
-He deftly played his character making you slowly come to realize that while he claims to be, Will is not entirely on Marina’s side.
+He deftly played his role, making you slowly come to realize that while he claims to be, Will is not entirely on Marina’s side.
 Miles Emmons as Bryce played a very creepy kid and is probably the second-best performance in the movie.
 Elle LaMont is decent as Alice but nothing extraordinary, just overall solid.
 Janeane Garofalo has about 5 minutes of total screen time and feels like she’s just there.

 The general plot is okay but relies too much on horror tropes that we’ve seen countless times to raise tension.
-There’s a third act reveal that turns the entire movie on its head, and it’s extremely poorly done.
-There is no reason for this information to have been disclosed with 20 minutes left in the film and it took me right out of the movie.
+There’s a third act reveal that turns the entire movie on its head, and it’s poorly done.
+There is no reason for this information to be revealed with only 20 minutes left in the film, and it took me right out of the movie.

 Overall, Mercy Black is a movie with a lot left on the table.
 Under-explored themes, an uneven performance from its main character, and a bad third act leave this as a disappointing watch.